TrueFiEng/useDApp/docs/source/core.rst

 useContractCalls
 ===============
 Makes calls to specific contracts and returns values.
-Hook will cause component to refesh when new block is mined and any of return values changes.
+The hook will cause the component to refresh when a new block is mined and the return values change.
-A syntax sugar for `useChainCalls`_ that uses ABI, function name and arguments instead of raw data.
+A syntax sugar for `useChainCalls`_ that uses ABI, function name, and arguments instead of raw data.

 **Parameters**